arthur-qiu/FreeTraj/README.md

 ## 📝 Changelog
 - __[2024.07.04]__: 🔥🔥 Release the FreeTraj, trajectory controllable video generation!
 - __[2024.07.09]__: 🔥🔥 Release a user-friendly interface.
-- TODO: 1. a powerful mode for better control.
 <br>